 4. Explore the concept of ‘Bleisure’

-The concept of bleisure seems to have gained some real momentum in the last six months and the idea of what constitutes a ‘bleisure trip’ is broadening, now referring to the decision to tag a few days of annual leave onto the end of a trip.
+The concept of bleisure seems to have gained some real momentum and the idea of what constitutes a ‘bleisure trip’ is broadening, now referring to the decision to tag a few days of annual leave onto the end of a trip.

 Financially, a bleisure trip can make sense; the employee isn’t increasing spend by extending their trip, as your organisation will already be paying for the travel.
 In fact, if a traveller’s decision to extend their trip means that they can return at a less popular travelling time then a spot of bleisure could actually cause a reduction in travel spend for the trip.
 Of course, the benefits of bleisure extend far beyond cost and allowing an employee to enjoy some recreation time is a surefire way to increase employee satisfaction, as well as reducing the likelihood of ‘burnout’ and other stress-related health problems.